influx6/gu/docs/concepts/notifications.md

 In Gu there exists a central notification backbone package `notifications`, which exposes a system that allows registering specific functions of specific types of structures to be called when such structures are dispatched into the system to allow a decoupled form of communication.

-*This provide loose coupling as is needed.*
+*This provide loose coupling between components as is needed.*

 Using the `notifications` package is simple.
 By simply registering a function expecting a type, this sets up this function to be called once such type is seen.